lardieri/UITableView-Header-Layout/README.md

 This project shows how to create, size, and add a custom table header view in code.
 There are flags for using resizing masks or Auto Layout, and for using fixed child elements versus child elements in a UIStackView.

+It also shows how to dynamically resize the tableHeaderView.
+Tapping on the header randomly changes its size and updates the UITableView with the resized header.

 ## Rules for sizing UITableView table header views

 The order of the following operations is important!